BBBase-EHeresy/PPPub/docs/scenarios/armies_of_the_hobbit.md

 **ALLIES AND BOW LIMIT**

-If your army is made up of several allied contingents, Bow Limit is not calculated across the entire force, but separately across each allied contingent — so, one in three models in each allied contingent can be given bows, rather than one in three across the entire force.
+If your army is made up of several allied contingents, Bow Limit is not calculated across the entire force, but separately across each allied contingent â€” so, one in three models in each allied contingent can be given bows, rather than one in three across the entire force.
  Convenient Allies lose their Army Bonus, but suffer no further effects.

-**IMPOSSIBLE ALLIES — RED**
+**IMPOSSIBLE ALLIES â€” RED**

 ') As mentioned earlier, there are some armies in Middle-earth that simply did not co-exist (Smaug was dead by the time Azog's Legion marched upon Erebor!).
 Whilst it is possible for you to make these alliances in your Points Match games, there are a few disadvantages for crossing time lines.